Joseph-Press/obsidian-vault/Math 70/Week 1.md

 			if we have a very long/inf list of this or this or this happening, its the sum of prob of a, prob of b, ... as long as Ai ∩ Aj doesnt intersect

+A set might be S, and objects might be s or s1, s2 etc

+s ∈ S means the object is is in the collectio S

+S = {s ∈ S} or S = {s1,s2,s3...,sn}
+- note that a set can have inf many elements or none